This ambitious founder wants to find high-paying biz dev jobs for one million Americans

 Rahim Fazal grew up in government housing.
 He worked, as do many students, at McDonald’s during high school.
 He didn’t go to college.

-These aren’t the kinds of details that might excite a recruiter at a big tech company, yet Fazal has done just fine, including co-founding a company a decade ago that sold to Oracle, where he spent the next two and a half years; becoming an advisor at CodeNow, which works with underrepresented youth to teach foundational computer programming; and more recently, cofounding SVAcademy in San Francisco.
+These aren’t the kinds of details that might excite a recruiter at a big tech company, yet Fazal has done just fine, including co-founding a company a decade ago that sold to Oracle, where he spent the next two and a half years; becoming an advisor at CodeNow, which works with underrepresented youth to teach foundational computer programming; and, more recently, co-founding SVAcademy in San Francisco.
 What it does: find people like Fazal himself who are under-resourced but have no shortage of grit, and train them how to work in a professional tech setting.
-It’s getting them jobs, too, including at places like Salesforce, Box, and Zuora.
+It’s getting them jobs, too, including at places like Salesforce, Box and Zuora.

 Fazal is taking the wraps off SVAcademy today, as well as disclosing the $2 million in funding it recently raised from Bloomberg Beta, Rethink Education, Precursor Ventures, Uprising Ventures, 500 Startups and WTI, along with numerous angel investors.
-We talked with him yesterday to better understand how the outfit is working with employers to get non-traditional candidates into their workforces — and why they want to.
+We talked with him yesterday to better understand how the outfit is working with employers to get nontraditional candidates into their workforces — and why they want to.

-TC: You say you want to give a million women, minorities, and under-resourced Americans high-paying jobs in sales, or business development.
+TC: You say you want to give a million women, minorities and under-resourced Americans high-paying jobs in sales or business development.

 RF: Yes, the types of students we’re looking for are incredibly diverse.
-So far, 60 percent of the roughly 1,000 people who’ve been qualified for the program have been first-generation college students, 50 percent have been women, and one-third have been African American or Latino.
+So far, 60 percent of the roughly 1,000 people who’ve been qualified for the program have been first-generation college students, 50 percent have been women and one-third have been African-American or Latino.

 TC: What does your platform, or your programming, involve?

 RF: It’s entirely virtual.
 We want to provide access to students wherever they might be while also exporting Silicon Valley mentorship and experience throughout the country.
 It’s 15 months long.
-Once you get into the program, you spend the first three months working on the skills needed in field.
+Once you get into the program, you spend the first three months working on the skills needed in the field.
 That’s 250 hours spent with your class and a teacher and a mentor, learning the technical skills and social and emotional skills you need to perform business development and sales at a SaaS company.
 If you pass, you get connected with a growing number of employers who are partnering with us, then we continue to coach and mentor you and help you close your skill gap for the first 12 months on the job.

 TC: Who pays for this programming?